FernandoBasso/ReadTheDocs-Dev-How-To/docs/docker/docker-networking-examples.md

 172.17.0.3	a5c2f180fd88
 ```

-And note how the (auto-generated) host names for each container matches what is their `/etc/hosts` (as one would expect):
+And note how the (auto-generated) hostnames for each container matches what is their `/etc/hosts` (as one would expect):

 ```text
 $ docker exec serv1 hostname